 The Coast Guard did not receive comments in response to the notice of proposed rulemaking (NPRM) published in the Federal Register.
+Accordingly, the Coast Guard is establishing a safety zone on specified waters on the James River, Richmond, Virginia.

 Regulatory Analyses